E3: Microsoft Shores Up Xbox First-Party By Adding Five Studios, Confirms Next Xbox Console In The Works

 — Xbox (@Xbox) June 10, 2018

-Playground Games should be a familiar name for Forza Horizon fans.
+Playground Games should be a familiar name for Forza Horizon fans, according to Xbox website.
 The open-world Forza Horizon 4 demo was impressive, and the studio will bring that expertise to an entirely new project.

-Ninja Theory, known for created Hellblade: Senua’s Sacrifice, Heavenly Sword, Kung Fu Chaos, and more.
+Ninja Theory, known for Hellblade: Senua’s Sacrifice, Heavenly Sword, Kung Fu Chaos, and more, also joins the fold.
 The studio is known for creating impressive games with limited resources and limited budget.
 The studio explained in a YouTube video that Microsoft offered them complete creative control and access to all of the company’s development resources.

 Undead Labs has essentially served as a second party developer with State of Decay and its recently released sequel.
 The zombie survival franchise will continue to grow now with the full weight of Microsoft behind it as a first party developer.